MicrosoftDocs/xamarin-docs/docs/ios/get-started/index.md

 ms.date: 11/23/2016
 ---

-# Getting Started with iOS
+# Getting Started with Xamarin.iOS

 Xamarin.iOS allows developers to create native iOS applications using the same UI controls that are available in Objective-C and Xcode, except with the flexibility and elegance of a modern language (C#), the power of the .NET Base Class Library (BCL), and two first-class IDEs - Visual Studio for Mac and Visual Studio.
 This series introduces how to setup and install Xamarin.iOS and addresses the basics of Xamarin.iOS development.